Grade Level

 Part I surveys the career paths of three real-life solar professionals and the skills and certifications needed to get a job in solar.
 Part II is a guided, interactive exploration of solar careers.
 Students can complete all activities independently.
 (Did someone say "sub plan"?)

-Virtual Solar Tour
+Cover Image for Virtual Solar Tour

 Source: Solar Empowered Schools